NorthAlligator/helpdesk_bot/README.md

 All data contained in SQLite DB.
 There are 1 DB(helpdesk.db) and 2 tables(users and tickets).

-Also you need a config.py which contains "bot_token", "db_location" and "anydesk_image".
+Also you need a config.py which contains "bot_token", "db_location", "anydesk_image" and "localization".

 DB and Tables will automatically created if they not exists in dir of Project.